 - COVID-19 has become the leading cause of death in the United States, surpassing cancer and heart disease and vaccination is an effective way to prevent severe disease from coronavirus.

 How do vaccines keep you safe from COVID-19?

 In late 2020, the Moderna and Pfizer-BioNTech clinical trials showed that their vaccines were 94-95% effective at preventing people from getting COVID-19.
 Since then, millions of people have received these vaccines with very few serious side effects.

 So, how exactly does the COVID-19 vaccine work?

-It works by priming your immune system so it’s armed and ready the next time you’re exposed to SARS-CoV-2, the virus that causes COVID-19.
+It works by priming your immune system so it’s armed and ready if you get exposed to coronavirus.
 Vaccines teach your immune system to create antibodies, which are proteins that recognize invaders, like viruses.
 In the case of the COVID-19 vaccine, these antibodies are taught to recognize the characteristic crown of spike proteins seen on the coronavirus.